-HIV Prevention has changed dramatically in the last few years, so it’s possible you’re on board with PrEP.
-If so you’ll probably end up taking it away on holiday with you.
+HIV Prevention has changed dramatically in recent years, so it’s possible you’re on board with PrEP.
+If so, you’ll probably end up taking it away on holiday with you.
 Here are some top tips on what to consider before you head off.

 You may have booked your flights and planned your outfits months in advance, but don’t forget to also plan for a sexual health check-up and to top up your PrEP before you depart.

 In case you didn’t know, there are three different ways to use PrEP, including periodic PrEP — an option that could be perfect just while you’re on holiday!
 Use our PrEP Selector tool to find out which option could best suit your needs.

 If your partner or a travel companion is living with HIV, check out Travelling internationally with HIV for useful information.